 Highly Qualified Staff

 Hi my name is Maria Johnson.
-I have lived in Wellington after getting married in 1992 (two of these years were spent in Sydney!!).
 I spent my childhood growing up on a farm with my parents, two brothers and three sisters.

 I moved to Wellington after training as a Primary School teacher at Hamilton Teachers College and completing my Bachelor of Education at Waikato University.
 B.Ed, Dip.
 Tching Primary.
 In 2006 I studied full time and gained my Early Childhood qualifications from the New Zealand College of Early Childhood Education.

-I am married to a wonderful husband Craig and have four beautiful boys - Mathew, Joshua, Benjamin and Jacob (twins).
+I have four beautiful boys - Mathew, Joshua, Benjamin and Jacob (twins).
 I love being with my children and watching them grow and develop as individuals!
 Being a Mum is the greatest job in the world (even though sometimes it tests our patience).

 I really enjoy spending time with family and friends, relaxing in my garden and being creative.
 When there is any spare time I also like to exercise.

-After living in Sydney and experiencing the wonderful Pre-School Education system there, both Craig and I felt there was a huge need for quality education in Wellington.
-We are both excited about Little School's programme and what it has to offer.
+After living in Sydney and experiencing the wonderful Pre-School Education system there, I felt there was a huge need for quality education in Wellington.
+I am excited about Little School's programme and what it has to offer.

 I am passionate and ambitious about young children discovering their abilities and providing them with the knowledge, skills and values to make them lifelong learners.
 I continually aspire to be a leader in education and thoroughly enjoy this journey.
 I am extremely fortunate to work alongside a brilliant team of dedicated teachers at Little School.
 Together we aspire to be widely recognised leaders in preschool education.